BootsnAll Travel Network

 August 6th, 2005

-Wow, I’ve made it through Afghanistan and some of the toughest traveling anywhere!
-On our ride into the country there was almost a shoot out, but not with Taliban.
-The Police and the Afghani army almost got into it with each other.
-In the end cool heads prevailed, but a police man pionted his rifle at the head of an Afghani army guy.
+Wow, I’ve made it through Afghanistan and some of the toughest travelling anywhere!
+On our ride into the country there was almost a shoot-out, but not with Taliban.
+The Police and the Afghan army almost got into it with each other, in the end though cool heads prevailed, even after a police man pointed his rifle at the head of an Afghan army member!!

 Next stop, Afghanistan!